sge-network/sge/docs/specs/Bet/05_State_Transitions.md

     - for each market:
         1. Settle the bets one by by querying the market bets.
         2. Remove the resolved market from the list if there is no more active bet.
-        3. Call strategic reserve's method to set the order book as settled
+        3. Call orderbook's win/lose methods to transfer the appropriate amounts.
 2. Check the `BatchSettlementCount` parameter of bet module and let the rest of bets for the nex block.